DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/node/Calibration/sphere_calibration.rst

 * Hand Eye Confg (type:Pose) : Robot camera configuration.
 Either eye-to-hand (sphere mounted on robot arm) or eye-in-hand (camera mounted on robot).
 * Robot Pose (type:Pose) : Robot pose (TCP in base).
 * Sphere Pose (type:Pose) : Pose of detected spheres.
-* Use Intitial guess (type:Bool) : An option to set the initial value for the translation of gripper to camera (eye-in-hand) or the translation of sphere in gripper (eye-to-hand).
+* Use Intitial guess (type:Bool) : An option to set the initial value for the translation of gripper (TCP) to camera in eye-in-hand scenario or the translation of sphere in gripper (TCP) in eye-to-hand scenario.

 Accumulate mode outputs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~